 I'm an associate professor of philosophy at the University of Michigan, Ann Arbor.
-Until recently, my research has been mainly about semantics, ontology, probability, and evidence.
-But lately I have been working on philosophical issues around quantifying the impact of altruism and policy.
-I also write about the nature of rationality.
+My research has been mainly about semantics, ontology, probability, and evidence.
+But lately I’ve been thinking about conditions for rationality and well-being—not just for individual people, but also for groups, animals, and other cognitive systems.

 I am also the father of four amazing kids and the husband of one amazing woman, who is a wedding florist in Ann Arbor.